code-423n4/2023-10-wildcat/README.md

 Lenders that are authorised on a given controller (i.e. granted a role) can deposit assets to any markets that have been launched through it.
 In exchange for their deposits, they receive a _market token_ which has been parameterised by the borrower: you might receive Code4rena Dai Stablecoin - ticker C4DAI - for depositing DAI into a market run by Code4rena.
 Or C4 Wrapped Ether (CODE423N4WETH).

-These market tokens are _rebasing_ so as to always be redeemable at parity for an asset that is in the reserves of a market - as time goes on, interest inflates the supply of market tokens to be consistent with the overall debt that is owed by the borrower.
+These market tokens are _rebasing_ so as to always be redeemable at parity for the underlying asset of a market (provided it has sufficient reserves) - as time goes on, interest inflates the supply of market tokens to be consistent with the overall debt that is owed by the borrower.
 The interest rate compounds every time a non-static call is made to the market contract and the scale factor is updated.

 The interest rate paid by the borrower can comprise of up to three distinct figures: